siderolabs/talos/website/content/v0.9/cloud-platforms/openstack.md

 ---
-title: "Openstack"
+title: "OpenStack"
-description: "Creating a cluster via the CLI on Openstack."
+description: "Creating a cluster via the CLI on OpenStack."
 ---

 ## Creating a Cluster via the CLI

-In this guide, we will create an HA Kubernetes cluster in Openstack with 1 worker node.
+In this guide, we will create an HA Kubernetes cluster in OpenStack with 1 worker node.
-We will assume an existing some familiarity with Openstack.
+We will assume an existing some familiarity with OpenStack.
-If you need more information on Openstack specifics, please see the [official Openstack documentation](https://docs.openstack.org).
+If you need more information on OpenStack specifics, please see the [official OpenStack documentation](https://docs.openstack.org).

 ### Environment Setup

 You should have an existing openrc file.
-This file will provide environment variables necessary to talk to your Openstack cloud.
+This file will provide environment variables necessary to talk to your OpenStack cloud.
 See [here](https://docs.openstack.org/newton/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) for instructions on fetching this file.

 ### Create the Image

-First, download the Openstack image from a Talos [release](https://github.com/talos-systems/talos/releases).
+First, download the OpenStack image from a Talos [release](https://github.com/talos-systems/talos/releases).
 These images are called `openstack-$ARCH.tar.gz`.
 Untar this file with `tar -xvf openstack-$ARCH.tar.gz`.
 The resulting file will be called `disk.raw`.

 #### Upload the Image

-Once you have the image, you can upload to Openstack with:
+Once you have the image, you can upload to OpenStack with:

 ```bash
 openstack image create --public --disk-format raw --file disk.raw talos